-This edition was published by Zebra on December 1, 2008 in paperback and has 360 pages.
+This paranormal romance is a paperback edition that was published by Zebra on December 1, 2008 and has 360 pages.

 Second in the Dragon Kin hysterically funny, fantasy, paranormal romance series revolving around a family of dragon shifters.
 The couple focus is on Briec the Mighty and Talaith.
 There is a minor focus on Morfyd and Brastias.

 Aiken did a good job of teasing us along.
 Withholding just enough to provide a twist as to Talaith’s purpose, another twist as to why these two are attracted to each other — which makes it truly funny, but leaves us in the dwark as to how Iseabail was running around the country.

 Aiken cracks me up with her dragon perspective: snacks that run!
 I love the brothers’ interactions with Talaith and between themselves.
 They are so individually draconic and brotherly in every smack down sense of the word.
 All those “accidents” will leave you laughing!